umd-lhcb/root-curated/README.md

         };
     };
     ```
+    Note that it is possible that you need `git+file:` before a local path for `nix` to find your
+    local repo.

 8. Notice that we also use a local version of `misid-unfold` and `vertex-resolution`.
 Some packages, like these two, are missing a library in `Makefile`.
 Make sure that in their `Makefile` you have:
     ```shell
     LINKFLAGS       :=      $(shell root-config --libs) -lc++fs